A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 Is house flipping profitable in California?

 House flipping is most certainly an attractive form of income for many professional real estate investors and side hustlers alike.
 However, making a profit on a flip isn’t as easy as it looks.
-It takes research, planning and effort.
+It takes research, planning, and effort.

-Analyzing the most recent metrics, real estate data firm ATTOM reports that home flipping activity nationwide decreased in the first half of 2023, but profits appear to be on the rebound.
-These transactions accounted for 8% of all home sales, equating to one out of every 13 sales.
+Analyzing the most recent metrics, real estate data firm ATTOM reports that home flipping activity nationwide decreased in the second quarter of 2024, but profits consistently improved.

 Donate says that flippers can adjust to any type of housing market to be able to make a profit.
 “I think there’s always an opportunity, especially right now.
 You just have to adjust to the current market that there is,” he says.